chogedissy45/Django-Graphql-Api/README.md

 </pre>

 ## Africastalking SMS integration
+In your project's root directory, rename .env.sample to .env and fill in the variable names with the corresponding values from Africastalking SDK

 When the mutation for creating a new customer having a particular order is run, the api automatically takes the code, user's phone numner and sends an order complete message
 <image src="ss/11.png"><image src="ss/22.png">